All Episodes

 Can I add one more thing?

-Listen, I am telling you, you can look uh all this talk, like remember when the James Byrd ad came up, and George Bush, the an innocent person, dragged to his death, dragged with chains by the Back of a truck.
+Listen, I am telling you, look, all this talk, like, remember when the James Bird ad came up and George Bush, an innocent person, dragged to his death, dragged with chains by the back of a truck.

 George Bush supported the death penalty.